 Last season the Redskins offensive line was decimated with injuries as Morgan Moses was they only player to start all 16 games and even he was hobbled with a pair of ankle sprains.
 Star LT Trent Williams missed 40% of the year due to injury and RG Brandon Scherff missed a pair of games, while being hobbled with injury in a number of other ones.
 Those injuries (among many others) led to a collapse of the Redskins offense down the stretch (the Redskins through 10 weeks were top 5 in most passing categories).
 If Williams, Scherff and Moses can stay healthy, they are three of the best at their respective positions and should ensure the Redskins have one of the better lines protecting Smith this season.

 Given the coaching, and a healthy offensive line and skill group, it is easy to see how Smith can remain one of the top 10 QBs in the league and keep the Redskins competitive throughout the year.
+The Redskins will need to rely on Smith more this season, which isn’t ideal, but it’s good to have a veteran to handle the work load.

 – McCoy is probably one of the 40 best quarterbacks in the league right now if we are looking at immediate production ability and not long term upside.
 He would probably be able to start for the Bills this year and would be in the mix in a couple of other QB situations around the league.
 As a back-up QB he has some solid value as he’s experienced and shown enough to win a few games when he’s had chances.
 If Alex Smith were to go down for half the season or more, the Redskins would be in serious trouble.
 If Smith were to miss 3-5 games though, McCoy is the type of QB who could do enough to keep the Redskins competitive.
 Hogan has a little experience, but he’s unlikely to make the team and will more likely be on the practice squad as the 3rd QB.